davidOrtiz09/PlayStore/README.md

 ## Play Store
-Store simulator using Akka actors
+Store simulator using Akka actors using COP as base currency

 ## Libraries